 Forests are the respiratory organ for the nation and provide many ecological services like oxygen, clean water, maintenance of soil-moisture by checking soil erosion etc. Forests maintain environment stability and ecological balance.
 Forests with the vast variety of flora and fauna are home of biodiversity.
 Forests directly sequester Carbon dioxide from atmosphere and play a critical role in checking global warming and climate change.
 Forests check extension of sand-dunes preventing desertification.
 Healthy forest eco-systems are necessary for further land degradation in the country.

 India is a developing Nation with a land area of a total of 328.7 million hectares of which 142.5 million ha.
 (43.3%) is under farming practice & rest is the Forests cover 75.6 million ha.
 (23.27%).

 A forest is a large area that is occupied by trees, plants, herbs, shrubs or a forest may be defined as an ecosystem where plants, animals live together.
 Trees, animals, land all together constitute a forest.
-Forests are very essential part of earth or living beings, we all depend directly & indirectly on forest for our livelihood.
+Forests are a very essential part of the earth or living beings, we all depend directly & indirectly on forests for our livelihood.

 At present, the total forest cover is 708,273 square km, which is 21.54 per cent of the total area of the country.

 In terms of forest cover, Madhya Pradesh has the largest forest cover of 77,414 square km in the country, followed by Arunachal Pradesh with 66,964 square km and Chhattisgarh with 55,547 square km.

 Types of Forests

 According to Forest Conservation Act, there are 3 types of forests i.e. Reserved Forest, Protected Forest & Unclassified forest.
 The following classification is on the basis of degree of protection & activities banned:

 - Reserved Forest

 These forests are regarded as the most precious as far as the conservation of forests and wildlife is concerned.
 Almost half of the total forest land has been declared as reserved forests for the conservation & to maintain the integrity of forest.
 Jammu & Kashmir, Maharashtra, Kerala, etc. have largest percentage of these.
 Activities like hunting, grazing are banned unless specific orders are issued otherwise.

 - Protected Forest